Price Predictions: BTC, ETH, BNB, XRP, SOL, DOGE, ADA, BCH, LINK, HYPE

 XRP price prediction

-XRP (XRP) resumed its slide toward the support line of the descending channel pattern, indicating that the bears are in command.
+XRP (XRP) remains inside the descending channel pattern, but the bulls are attempting to start a recovery.

-The bulls are expected to aggressively defend the $1.61 level, but if the bears prevail, the XRP/USDT pair could nosedive toward the Oct.
-10 low of $1.25.
+Buyers will have to drive the price above the 20-day EMA ($1.93) to signal strength.
+The XRP/USDT pair could then rally to the 50-day SMA ($2.09) and subsequently to the downtrend line.

-Instead, if the price turns up from the support line and breaks above the moving averages, it suggests that the pair may remain inside the channel for a while longer.
+Instead, if the XRP price turns down from the current level or the moving averages, it indicates that the bears are active at higher levels.
+The pair may then decline to the solid support at $1.61.
+Below this level, the pair may collapse to $1.25.

-The bulls will be back in the driver’s seat on a close above the downtrend line.
-The pair could then rally toward $3.10.

 Solana price prediction